-First I’m going to dispel a well-known garden myth that I used to believe.
-That is the practice of filling the bottom of your pots with gravel.
+First let’s dispel a well-known garden myth: the practice of filling the bottom of your pots with gravel.
 Secret #5: While it seems like this would be a great idea to help with drainage, the opposite is actually true.
 Good, aerated soil will drain just fine on its own.
 And there’s more of a chance the pots will become waterlogged with the gravel than without.

 The same goes for adding pot shards to the bottom of your pot.
 In effect, the pot’s depth is shortened and drainage impeded.
 Contrary to what you might think, the soil won’t wash out of the holes in the bottom of the pot either.
 Proper soil ends up acting like a sponge that will release water when there is too much and retain it as needed.